-completed is unknown.
-It could be that volunteers 2.
-If there are extreme weather conditions i.e. thunderstorms, will witness both cold and hot times (i.e. hot once high winds, lightning strikes, etc. then the activity will be they have been actively helping). suspended or cancelled.
-3. Volunteers could also consider bringing with them a flask with a hot or drink as appropriate.
+Volunteers could be exposed to both hot and cold 2.
+If there are extreme weather conditions i.e. thunderstorms, weather.
+Risk of sunburn, heat exhaustion or high winds, lightning strikes, etc. then the activity will be exposure (cold) depending on weather. suspended or cancelled.
+3. Volunteers could bring with them a hot or cold drink as Water in brooks or ponds may be cold. appropriate.
+4. Volunteers are expected to make their own arrangements to protect themselves from the effects hot weather (e.g. hats, sun block)